Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 What to Know Before You Go

-• Always open, always free: 24/7 access, no fee, year-round — the entry road and parking are kept clear in winter
+• Always open, always free: 24/7, no fee, year-round.
+The entry road and parking are kept clear in winter

-• The Discovery Trail does the work: a paved roughly one-mile path leads from the entrance to the designated dark sky viewing area, with cultural and astronomy displays along the way
+The Discovery Trail does the walking work: a paved path leads from the entrance to the designated dark sky viewing area, with cultural and astronomy displays along the way.
+That paved surface is why I recommend Headlands over most dark sky sites for families and anyone with mobility limits — you’re not crossing sand or unlit two-track in the dark.

 A few things make the difference between a good night here and a great one: